|LW.12769 / LW.12770

-Students will spend 10-15 hours per week at an anti-corruption agency chosen with guidance from the instructors.
+Students will spend approximately 15 hours per week at an anti-corruption agency chosen with guidance from the instructors.
 Students will work with attorneys in the field, learning how the public integrity professionals in these offices investigate and respond to corruption, and participating in those efforts.
 In each placement, the student will be under the direct supervision of a government attorney, and we will make sure that students receive meaningful work and a significant amount of feedback.
 We will also ensure that students have ample opportunity for professional development, including goal-setting and self-reflection.
-The agencies we select will comprise the primary local, state, and federal entities in New York that handle matters of public integrity and ethics, each doing so from a unique perspective wielding unique jurisdiction and powers.
+The agencies we select will comprise the primary local, state, and federal entities in New York that handle matters of public integrity and ethics, each doing so from a unique perspective and wielding unique jurisdiction and powers.
 Some of the agencies are investigatory agencies, some are prosecutors’ offices, some focus on oversight and regulation, and some do a combination of these tasks.
 Students, for example, may work on investigations, criminal cases, regulation of elections, or civil cases, among a wide variety of other areas in the public integrity field.

 The agencies expected to be available for students participating in the externship this semester are as follows, and other agencies may be added as appropriate: